Skip to content

 MKVToolNix handles multiple subtitle languages from a single file in one pass.
 Check all the subtitle tracks you want, leave video and audio unchecked, and click Start multiplexing.
 Each language saves as a separate file named with its track language code.
 You don’t need to run the tool multiple times, so a file with English, Japanese, and French tracks produces 3 output files from a single operation.

 For batch processing multiple MKV files, MKVToolNix ships a command-line companion called mkvextract.
 It accepts a list of files and track IDs, which is useful when you have a full season of shows and need to pull all subtitle tracks without opening the GUI for each episode.
-We scripted a loop across 24 episodes of a series and finished in under 4 minutes on a modern laptop.

 #Choosing the Right Tool